Generalization error of min-norm interpolators in transfer learning: Setup

-In the next two sections, we will layout our main results which involve precise risk characterizations of the pooled min-$\ell_2$-norm interpolator.
+In the next two sections, we will lay out our main results which involve precise risk characterizations of the pooled min-$\ell_2$-norm interpolator.
 Bias and variance terms, as decomposed in Lemma \ref{lemma:risk_analytical}, will be presented separately.